 Dried, chopped chili

 2.)
 Place the salmon skin side down on a sheet of foil.
 Pour a teaspoon of extra virgin olive oil over it and rub in with the back of the spoon.
-Pour a little bit of lemon juice over the top.
-It's best to use fresh, but as you can tell from the picture, I had none in the house at the time!
-Sprinkle a little bit of sea salt, ground black pepper and parsley over the top.
+Squeeze a little bit of lemon juice and sprinkle a little bit of sea salt, ground black pepper and parsley over the top.

 3.)
 Loosely wrap the foil around the salmon so that it comes together at the top.
 Place in the oven for 20 minutes.